Al-Amin: Hostility towards governor al-Mamun

-Internal rebellions
+Suppression of Internal rebellions

+Sulayman ibn Abi Ja'far was entrusted by al-Amin to secure the oaths of allegiance to his caliphate from holdouts among the elite.
+Al-Amin, who was also related to Sulayman through his mother, reappointed Sulayman to govern Syria around 809–810 in response to unrest in Damascus emanating from the theft of a prized crystal pitcher from the Umayyad Mosque by the incumbent governor, Al-Amin's younger uncle Mansur ibn al-Mahdi.
+The outrage of the Damascenes prompted them to refuse prayer under Abbasid leadership.
+As governor of Syria, Sulayman was "a pillar of the 'Abbasid regime", according to the historian Wilferd Madelung.

-Al-Amin faced unrest in Syria.
+After Al-Amin faced unrest in Syria.
 He sent Abd al-Malik ibn Salih to restore order there.
-There was fierce fighting and Abd al-Malik died.
+There was fierce fighting and Abd al-Malik fell ill and died.
 Al-Amin sent Ahmad ibn Mazyad and Abdallah ibn Humayd east, each with an army (al-Tabari v.
 31 p.
 100 says each had 20,000 men).
 However, Tahir's agents sowed discord and these two armies fought against each other.
+Al-Amin suppressed the rebellion before his death.

 Al-Amin faced an uprising in Baghdad led by Ali ibn Isa's son Husayn.
 This was quelled and Husayn was killed.